The Curriculum at St Andrew’s CE Primary School

 As a school, we recognise the importance of reading for all children and have therefore, recently reviewed our current practice in order to improve the teaching of reading.
 Reading forms an integral part of our school life, and pupils across the school have reading diaries to record their reading both at home and school.
 Reading is encouraged at home and forms part of our home learning expectation.

-Writing is taught through a book-based approach, as much as possible, in order to provide purpose and audience for the children.
+Writing is taught through a topic-based approach, as much as possible, in order to provide purpose and audience for the children.
 Grammatical accuracy is embedded in the teaching of writing but also as a discrete element of the English curriculum.

 The new mathematics curriculum aims to ensure that all pupils become fluent in the fundamental areas of mathematics including the ability to recall and apply knowledge rapidly and accurately.
 Children at St Andrew’s are taught to reason mathematically, solve problems and apply their mathematical skills in a variety of real life contexts.
 Please see below for the visual calculation policy which each year group uses.